Mood & Emotions

 Physical Activity is one of the best ways to help treat depression, fatigue, or chronic pain.
 Yoga, Tai Chi and other movement therapies are helpful in reducing fatigue, improving balance, and improving mood.

-For the majority of people with cancer, exercise is both safe and important to wellness and recovery.
+For most people with cancer, exercise is both safe and important to wellness and recovery.
 It may even promote longevity.
 In addition to improving health and increasing fitness, exercise has been shown to improve many side effects of cancer including:

 Journaling